 - Use a 4 oz ice cream scoop to separate the potato mixture into cakes.
 Carefully roll in the crushed potato chips and shape.
 Place onto a parchment lined pan and refrigerate for 30 minutes.
 [Tip: Cold potato cakes will better maintain their shape when frying.]

-- To prepare, heat a couple of drizzles of vegetable oil in a non-stick skillet with 1 Tbsp butter.
+- To prepare, heat a couple of drizzles of vegetable oil in a non-stick skillet with 1 tablespoon butter.
 When the butter has melted add the potato cakes.

 - Fry over medium-high in batches for 3-4 minutes per side, turning as needed until golden on both sides.
-Add additional oil and 1 Tbsp butter to the pan between batches.
+Add additional oil and 1 tablespoon butter to the pan between batches.

 - Remove to a platter and keep warm while frying all of the potato cakes.
 Serve with a dollop of sour cream, a sprinkle of chives, shredded cheese and crumbled bacon.